Are you thinking about bringing glass objects through TSA security and on a plane?

 However, be on the lookout for cheap boxes and foam.
 Just because they held up in the store, that doesn’t mean they’ll hold up against a reckless baggage handler.

-My Statue of Liberty souvenir is still missing its torch thanks to cheap packaging!
+My poor Statue of Liberty souvenir is still missing its torch thanks to cheap packaging!

 If you’re not using the original product packaging then your first step is to wrap the glass object in bubble wrap or something similar (here are the steps).